junxit/us-congress-bills-117/metadata.md

 - 2021-06-28 — Placed on the Union Calendar, Calendar No. 50.
 - 2021-06-28 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-72.
 - 2021-06-28 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 117-72.
+- 2021-07-12 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.